-Public hearing - the presentation of the TID project plan before the planning commission where the community may voice its opinion on the TID.
-As part of creating or amending a TID, the planning commission must hold public hearings and make copies of the project plan available.
+Public hearing - the presentation of the TID project plan before the Planning Commission where the community may voice its opinion on the TID.
+As part of creating or amending a TID, the Planning Commission must hold a public hearing and make copies of the project plan available.

 Rehabilitation or conservation work - to restore, preserve or repair.
 Defined for the purposes of TIF law in sec.
 66.1337, Wis.
-Stats., rehabilitation and conservation includes any of the following (these descriptions do not override the restrictions on project costs defined above):
+Stats, rehabilitation and conservation includes any of the following (these descriptions do not override the restrictions on project costs defined above):